-The history of Jim’s guys and gals is interlaced with family, friends and neighborhood connections.
+The history of Jim’s guys and gals is interlaced with family, in-laws, friends and neighborhood connections.
 Contributing to the quality and consistency of the service and products at Jim’s is the unique makeup of the young men and women who have interned and learned what it takes to make a great sandwich.
 They represent a number of family generations, and manage to balance their work without compromising their formal education.
 All members of the family saw action in the store: Jim, who started it in 1927, and his wife Melanie, sons Al, Gus and Syl, daughter Juliette, grand nephews Greg and Brian Homoki, and now great grand nephew Frank Homoki.

-Mike Bosway knew Tim and joined the team shortly after Tim; he continues to be an important leader in the store, was named Manager in 2018.
-He has considered “Jim’s crew” to be his family.
+Mike Bosway, always an important leader in the store, was named Manager in 2018.
+He has considered “Jim’s crew” to be his family since the late 1990s.
 A graduate of West Mifflin High School, Mike furthered his education at Penn State University.
-Mike goes for the cheeseburger with Jim’s Famous Sauce, onions and pickles.
+Mike goes for the Cheeseburger with Jim’s Famous Sauce, onions and pickles.
 When asked what has kept him on the job for so long, he offered, “The work environment is great!
-I enjoy the other ‘guys,’ and I rather likes Al’s jokes.”
+I enjoy the other ‘guys,’ and I rather liked Al’s jokes.”

 Matt Prestia is now an Assistant Manager; he has worked at Jim’s since 2006 and has balanced his time with attendance at Slippery Rock University.
 Besides traveling and basketball (he is a tall dude!), he sneaks in some friendly gambling.
-His favorite menu item is the ham BBQ with sauce, onions and pickles.
+His favorite menu item is the Ham BBQ with sauce, onions and pickles.
 His cousin Bob introduced him to Jim’s and he gets along well with the other ‘guys,’ is impressed with the dedication of regular customers, and considers the work environment a real “family affair.”